-(f) if the child is enrolled at a non-government school and on the request of the chief executive officer referred to in section 151, to that chief executive officer; and
+(f) if the child is enrolled at a non-government school and on the request of the chief executive officer referred to in section 151, to that chief executive officer;

+(fa) if the child is a child who has not complied with section 11I, to the provider or providers in respect of the child; and

-(g) if the child’s case was referred to the Panel by a school attendance officer, to the officer.
+(g) if the child’s case was referred to the Panel by an attendance officer, to the officer.

+[Section 40 amended by No. 22 of 2005 s.
+33, 39(1) and 40(1).]

-41. No prosecution unless non-compliance with advice or assistance offered by a School Attendance Panel
+41. No prosecution unless non-compliance with advice or assistance offered by an Attendance Panel

-(1) Where a child’s case has been referred to a School Attendance Panel under section 26 or 40 and the Panel has given advice or offered assistance under section 26(2)(b) or 40(2)(b), a prosecution for an offence against section 38 is not to be commenced unless there has been failure to follow the advice or accept the assistance.
+(1) Where a child’s case has been referred to an Attendance Panel under section 26 or 40(1) and the Panel has given advice or offered assistance under section 26(2)(b) or 40(2)(b), a prosecution for an offence against section 38 is not to be commenced unless there has been failure to follow the advice or accept the assistance.

+(1a) Where a child’s case has been referred to an Attendance Panel under section 40(1a) and the Panel has given advice or offered assistance under section 40(2)(b), a prosecution for an offence against section 9 is not to be commenced unless there has been failure to follow the advice or accept the assistance.

-(2) The fact that a child’s case has been referred to a School Attendance Panel does not affect the ability of a person who could commence a prosecution against the child for a breach of section 38(2) from referring the matter for consideration by a juvenile justice team under section 27 of the Young Offenders Act 1994, instead of commencing a prosecution.
+(2) The fact that a child’s case has been referred to an Attendance Panel does not affect the ability of a person who could commence a prosecution against the child for a breach of section 38(2) from referring the matter for consideration by a juvenile justice team under section 27 of the Young Offenders Act 1994, instead of commencing a prosecution.

 [Section 41 amended by No. 84 of 2004 s.
-80.]
+80; No. 22 of 2005 s.
+34 and 39(1).]

 42. No prosecution without certificate of Panel or chief executive officer and report of Panel